Every successful advertiser sets up and manages AdWords campaigns with a checklist.

 The above mentioned point steps will guarantee that your money goes into your bank account, instead of funding Google’s empire.

 There is no doubt that Google AdWords works for all those involved.

-Careful, it’s possible to spend a lot of money and time on their AdWords campaign, but unless the page you’re sending people to is optimised for your specific conversions, you’re throwing it away.
+Unless the page you’re sending people to is optimised for your specific conversions, you’re throwing it away.